anisul-Islam/learn-csharp-by-solving-problems/README.md

 This practical approach helps students learn how these OOP concepts work together in a cohesive and real-world application scenario.

-## Assignment: Bank Account Management System Using the Four Pillars of OOP in C#
+## Problem 7: Bank Account Management System Using the Four Pillars of OOP in C#

 - Objective: This assignment will help students practice the four main principles of Object-Oriented Programming (OOP) — Encapsulation, Abstraction, Inheritance, and Polymorphism — in C#.
 Students will create a Bank Account Management System that manages different types of bank accounts (Savings, Checking, Fixed Deposit), demonstrating each pillar of OOP.